deep-floyd/IF/README.md

 ![](./pics/deep_floyd_if_inpainting.gif)

 ### 🤗 Model Zoo 🤗
-The link to download the weights as well as the model cards are avaliable on each model of the model zoo
+The link to download the weights as well as the model cards will be available soon on each model of the model zoo

 #### Original